AntonUBC/kaggle_flavours_of_physics/README.md

 - Another requirement was that the classifier must be [uncorrelated with the τ-lepton mass](https://www.kaggle.com/c/flavours-of-physics/details/correlation-test), as such correlations can cause an artificial signal-like mass peak or lead to incorrect background estimations.
-We performed the Cramer–von Mises (CvM) test to ensure the absense of such correlation.
+We performed the Cramer–von Mises (CvM) test to ensure the absence of such correlation.
 The CvM-value of the test was required to be smaller than 0.002.

 ### Model Description